 - Consider using the same design features as your CV or portfolio to create a suite of documents that work well together.

-- Include details of the role you are applying for in the email subject line.
+- Include details of the role you're applying for in the email subject line.

-- Keep your cover letter to approximately one page/400 words long.
+- Keep your cover letter to approximately one page or 400 words long.

 Speculative cover letters

 A speculative cover letter is one that you send to a company that you’d like to work for, rather than in response to a job advert.
-The same guidelines apply but you will need to explain why you are getting in touch in more detail, as the employer won’t be expecting your letter.
+The same guidelines apply but you'll need to explain why you're getting in touch in more detail, as the employer won’t be expecting your letter.